IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

 • IAP product status (must be at least Ready to Submit).

-• Your build’s bundle ID and the App ID in Developer Portal.
+• Your build’s bundle ID and the App ID in the Developer Portal.

-• Whether a .storekit configuration file is in use.
+• Whether a .storekit configuration file is selected in the run scheme.

 Shortest path to fix